Home | Hawaiian Chicken Bake

 For the chicken breast, you can roast it or boil it, shred it, and then simply store it in the fridge until it’s assembly time.

-For the rice, cook in your favorite method (I love my rice cooker!), cool it, and store in the fridge until assembly.
+For the rice, cook in your favorite method (I love my rice cooker!), cool it, and store it in the fridge until assembly.

 salted mini bell peppers